doctorfree/MusicPlayerPlus/README.md

 * Configure the `music_directory` setting by editing `~/.config/mpd/mpd.conf`
 * If you change the `music_directory` setting run the command `mpcinit sync`
 * Download album cover art with the command `mpplus -D`
-* Import your music library into Beets with the command `mpplus -I -W`
+* Convert WAV format files to MP3 format with the command `mpplus -F`
-* Later add tags and organize your music library with the command `beet mbsync`
+* Import your music library into Beets with the command `mpplus -I`

 ## Requirements